erikazevedo/publish-qb-code-page/README.md

     runs-on: ubuntu-latest
     steps:
       - uses: actions/checkout@v4
+      # Insert steps here
       - name: Publish Code Page to Quickbase
         uses: erikazevedo/publish-qb-code-page@v0.5.1
         with:
           # The Quickbase realm, i.e. realm.quickbase.com
             realm: realm.quickbase.com
           # The main dbid, or appid, of the realm
             dbid: br844uajz
           # A valid usertoken with rights to create a code page
             usertoken: ${{ secrets.usertoken }}
           # The repository filepath of the code page
             path: ${{ github.workspace }}
           # The filename of the code page, with extension
             filename: index.html
           # The page ID of the code page
             pageid: 5
 ```